apache/struts/apps/rest-showcase/README.txt

-README.txt - blank
+README.txt - Rest Showcase Webapp

-This is an "empty" application that you can deploy as the basis of your own application.
+Rest Showcase is a simple example of REST app build with the REST plugin.

 For more on getting started with Struts, see